 Primary brain tumours are tumours that start in the brain and have not spread there from somewhere else in the body.

-Benign brain tumours remain in the part of the brain where they started, and don't spread into and destroy other areas of the brain.
-They don't spread to other parts of the body.
+Non-cancerous (benign) brain tumours remain in the part of the brain where they started, and don't spread into other areas of the brain.
+They also don't spread to other parts of the body.

 Symptoms of brain tumours

 A brain tumour may cause symptoms because the space it takes up in the skull puts pressure on the brain, or because it is disturbing the function of the part of the brain it's growing in.